top of page

 The Coronavirus Pandemic has presented all families with unprecedented challenges.
 In an effort to help children process the changes in their daily lives, and to help curtail fear and anxiety, the authors of the award-winning I Have a Question book series have provided this e-book free of charge.
-Simply click on the download button for access.
+Simply click here for access.
 Scroll down to learn more about the first three books in the series.

 Death is a difficult topic for any parent or educator to explain to a child, perhaps even more so when the child has an Autism Spectrum Disorder or other Special Needs.
 The first book of its kind, I Have a Question about Death uses straightforward text and images and is designed specifically to help all children understand what happens when someone dies.